On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Profinite groups with finite NCC

 A well-known theorem of P. Hall asserts that if $X$ is a group which has a normal nilpotent subgroup $Y$ such that $X/[Y,Y]$ is nilpotent, then $X$ itself is nilpotent (see, e.g. \cite[5.2.10]{Ro}).
-It is straightforward to extend this theorem to pronilpotent groups.
-We know that $K$ is pronilpotent, and we just showed that $U/[K,K]$ is nilpotent of class $\leq 2$.
-Hence by Hall's theorem $U$ is pronilpotent.
+It is straightforward to extend this theorem to pro-$\Nil$ groups.
+We know that $K$ is pro-$\Nil$, and we just showed that $U/[K,K]$ is nilpotent of class $\leq 2$.
+Hence by Hall's theorem $U$ is pro-$\Nil$.
 Since $U$ is open in $G$, the proof is complete. \end{proof}

-Before proving Proposition~\ref{lem:metabelian}, we need two more auxiliary results.
-The first one is a theorem of Schur and Zassenhaus which is classical in the case of finite groups and routinely extends to profinite groups.

-\begin{Lemma}[Schur-Zassenhaus] Let $P$ and $Q$ be profinite groups of coprime orders.
-Then any extension $1\to Q\to G\to P\to 1$ splits. \end{Lemma}

-The next result must also be well known, but we include the proof for completeness.